AntiChange/Personal-Website/README.md

 # Personal-Website
-Music-themed 3D interactive website created mainly using ThreeJS
+Music-themed 3D personal portfolio/website created mainly using ThreeJS.
+Certain models were also created personally using Blender.

 To adjust specific parameters, add '#debug' to the end of the URL and refresh.